 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 SNAPSHOT DATABASE.
 Newspaper titles from North Africa, Egypt, Turkey, and Yemen, in Arabic, English, French, Italian, or Turkish.
 The resource can be searched by country of publication.
-Not all the resources are actually in microform; most of the subscriptions to hard copy have lapsed.
+Not all the resources are actually in microform; all of the subscriptions to hard copy have lapsed.
+Please note that the Microform Reading Room is currently closed, however microfilm readers are available in the Bass Library.

 From the AMIR blog.
 Most titles on the list have been digitized by independent projects across the globe and may not have been fully cataloged.
 It is often difficult to find and access them on the web or through catalogs such as HathiTrust, AMEEL, Gallica, WorldCat, etc.